 We started our Hoi An food journey by eating dinner at upscale Mango Mango, one of the best Hoi An restaurants, and then continued our unofficial Hoi An food tour by eating Cao Lau, a local noodle dish, the next morning for breakfast at the city’s Central Market Food Hall.
 This bustling market is a great place to graze and try many different local foods.
 Though the vendors can be pushy when encouraging shoppers to sit at their stalls, the market is a fun food mecca for both locals and tourists.
 Here we first tried white rose dumplings, yet another Hoi An street food staple.
 And we can’t forget Banh Mi Phuong where we enjoyed the best banh mi sandwiches in Vietnam.

+However, we found our true happy place when we ate lunch while sitting on little bitty stools and eating Mi Quang, a popular Hoi An street food.
 We weren’t previously familiar with Mi Quang, but we quickly found out that the Central Vietnam dish has a mixture of thick rice noodles, protein, broth and greens.
-Even though we ate on the street and couldn’t communicate with the vendor beyond pointing and smiling, our bowls were luxuriously loaded with shrimp, pork belly, quail eggs and peanuts in additional to the standard rice noodles, greens and broth.
+Even though we ate the bowls of Mi Quang on the street and couldn’t communicate with the vendor beyond pointing and smiling, our bowls were luxuriously loaded with shrimp, pork belly, quail eggs and peanuts in addition to the standard rice noodles, greens and broth.
 Yes, it’s fair to say that there was a good bit of smiling as we ate Mi Quang.